natureandjeweltones/natureandjeweltones.github.io/baby-merino.md

 Gently used and carefully maintained.
 Knit still has excellent softness, stretch, and overall fibre condition.
 Material close ups and brand/fibre labels shown in photos.

 Please Note:
-The tie ends were lightly stitched together for easier everyday use and can still be laid flat if preferred.
+• The tie ends were lightly stitched together for easier everyday use and can still be laid flat if preferred.

 #### Dusky Rose Sleep Gown
 Size: 0–3 Months

 Condition:
-Well loved and carefully maintained.
-Knit still has excellent softness, stretch, and overall fibre condition.
-Material close ups and brand/fibre labels shown in photos.
+• Well loved and carefully maintained. • Knit still has excellent softness, stretch, and overall fibre condition.

 Please note:
-Bottom tie is missing.
-One label edge is partially detached.
-Both flaws are shown clearly in photos.
+• Bottom tie is missing.
+• One label edge is partially detached. • Both flaws are shown clearly in photos.

 ### Merino Kids (UK)